High Octane BMW HPnineT

 The bike was built over a period of 6 months.
 I first created wooden bucks as reference for the aluminium bodywork.
 As a rule of thumb I always perform 3 stages for each part.
 Design, fabrication and function.
 All three boxes have to be ticked before I go ahead to build it.
 It needs to look good, I have to be able to make it within my own means and it has to perform its task flawlessly.
 When I’m happy I then start to form the alloy on my English wheel and reference the buck during the shaping progress.

-The larger parts are usually made out of different sections which I weld together.
+The larger parts are usually made out of different sections which I welded together.
 I create the small details in separate sections too because that makes them easier to work on.
-After that I weld it all together with my TIG.
+After that, I welded it all together with my TIG.
 I then file down the welds by hand and smooth them out with a hammer and dolly.
 Then I file again to show the high and low points and the process repeats itself until perfect.
 Weld, file, hammer, file and so on.
 Effectively I don’t remove any thickness from the sheet, I only work the highs and the lows.
 This is called the pick and file method.
-After the file sessions it's on to sanding from 180 grit to 1200 then polishing.
+After the file sessions, it’s on to sanding from 180 grit to 1200 then polishing.

 I always look at the entire bike with all the panels mounted and start shaping the panels individually, more and more, until the desired shape is achieved.
 I don’t focus on one panel at a time.
 I look at all of them together at once and move over the entire bike to make sure everything looks in place and lines flow as I want them to.
 The flow is really important for me.
 All lines and details must compliment the design of the bike.
 For example with the exhaust, I built a 3 wheel bender just to radius the stainless tube slightly.
 I didn’t want any straight sections in there at all.
 The exhaust is incorporated into the rear seat fairing and the oil cooler is relocated to the lower side fairing with a substantial air duct cools it down during riding.
 Aside from the bodywork the bike itself was left untouched, so all mechanicals are stock.
 The air filters and exhaust are the only performance mods.